thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 {% endhighlight %}

-An easy way to fix the situation is by running the HTML for the page through BeautifulSoup beofre attempting to select the form with mechanize:
+An easy way to fix the situation is by running the HTML for the page through BeautifulSoup before attempting to select the form with mechanize:

 {% highlight python %}
 br.open(url)